HomeFeaturesDownloadNewsletterManualsEducationOrderServices

-FeaturesTutorial videosMusic notationLearning musicTools to compose musicAudio featuresPercussionsChoirGuitarScanIntuitive compositionMusic vectorsVersions comparisonElectronic version
+FeaturesTutorial videosHarmony and counterpointAlternative Music NotationMusic notationLearning musicNewsletterTools to compose musicAudio featuresPercussionsChoirGuitarIntuitive compositionMusic vectorsVersions comparison

-Writing And Playing Percussions
+Writing And Playing Drums and Percussion

 The first ones are written on a standard 5 lines staff.
-They are not a problem neither for notation nor for MIDI, because they react at the note pitch as any other instrument (you write a C, you hear a C).
+They are not a problem neither for notation nor for MIDI, because they react to the note pitch as any other instrument (you write a C, you hear a C).

-For the percussion instruments with an undefined pitch, the situation is different.
+For the drums and percussion instruments with an undefined pitch, the situation is different.
 For those instruments, the idea of a "note of music" looses its melodic meaning, because a note is heard as a particular sound effect and is not associated to a real note pitch like C, D or E.

-Notation Convention For Percussion Instruments
+Notation Convention For Drums and Percussion Instruments

 Various symbols may be assigned to represent specific instruments (here above, a cross for the symbal).
 With Pizzicato, you can select the note head by the following dialog box: